Where to See Wildflowers in and near Los Angeles: California Super Bloom

 What is California Super Bloom?

 A super bloom is a term used to describe an explosive wildflower bloom unusual for a particular area.
-Typically, California faces this phenomenon once in ten years.
-Yet with current climate change, California’s super bloom occurred twice for the past few years.
-It happened in 2017, followed by a very dry year and practically no wildflowers in the whole state, including the Greater Los Angeles Area.
+Typically, California faces this phenomenon once every ten years.
+Yet with current climate change, California’s super bloom occurred twice during the past few years.
+It happened in 2017, followed by a very dry year and practically no wildflowers in the whole state.

 Wildflowers near Los Angeles -- Roads and Destinations